Making sure housing support is fair and affordable

 Direct Payment demonstration projects

-- test how tenants can manage monthly payments of housing costs ahead of the introduction of Universal Credit from October 2013
+- tested how tenants could manage monthly payments of housing costs ahead of the introduction of Universal Credit from October 2013

-- look at the appropriate level of safeguards needed to help protect a landlords’ income if tenants fall behind on their rent
+- looked at the appropriate level of safeguards needed to help protect a landlords’ income if tenants fall behind on their rent

-- look at the support tenants also need
+- looked at the support tenants also need

-The projects will help us understand the best ways of:
+The projects have helped us understand the best ways of:

 - communicating these changes to tenants